 - If a student drives their own vehicle on College business, such use must be speciﬁcally authorized in writing by the department head or chair before the use occurs.
 The College policy is excess of the student’s own policy with respect to liability coverage.
 No coverage is provided for any physical damage to the student’s vehicle, nor will any deductible amount be paid by the College, whether or not the vehicle is used for College business, and regardless of any liability of the driver or other parties.

 Trips may be canceled due to adverse weather conditions.
-The on-duty campus police supervisor has the authority to not allow vehicles to be used due to the adverse weather conditions.
-The on-duty supervisor will utilize all available information (including but not limited to weather advisories, radio, TV, internet, etc.) to assist in determining the advisability of allowing vehicles to leave the campus.
-As a general rule, the College will cancel trips in order to protect faculty, staff and students that may be using College vehicles.
+The on-duty Campus Safety and Security supervisor has the authority to cancel pool vehicle reservations due to the adverse weather conditions and will utilize all available weather information determine the advisability of allowing vehicles to leave the campus.
 As a matter of policy, the College expects drivers to interrupt their trips when weather conditions deteriorate, find a safe place to wait, and to resume the trip once the weather improves.

 OPRA Van Use

-OPRA vans are only for the use of College staff for the purpose of transportation to OPRA programs, courses, and events.
+Outdoor Programs and Recreation and Athletics vans are only for the use of College staff for transporting people to OPRA programs, courses, and events.

 - OPRA does not lend or rent vans.

 - Smoking, drinking alcohol, and using illegal drugs are prohibited in OPRA vans.